nrfconnect/sdk-nrf/doc/nrf/external_comp/avsystem.rst

 * :ref:`lwm2m_carrier`
 * :ref:`modem_shell_application`

-All these samples offer LwM2M support and can be used to fetch location assistance data from nRF Cloud by proxying it through AVSystem's Coiote LwM2M server.
+All these samples offer LwM2M support and can be used to fetch location assistance data from nRF Cloud by proxying it through AVSystem's Coiote LwM2M Server.

 Library support
 ***************